What is a common daily tradition in Azerbaijan that visitors might find surprising?

 - Always accept the first glass of tea to show appreciation for the host's hospitality.

-- Engaging in "tea talk" is the most effective way to build trust and rapport with local business partners or guides.
+- Casual conversations over tea are often an effective way to build trust and rapport with local hosts, guides, or business partners.

 Professional recommendation

 Understanding these cultural nuances is essential for a smooth journey through the Caucasus.
-If your travel plans involve exploring more of the Mediterranean or North African regions after your stay in Baku.
+If your journey continues to other regions after Azerbaijan, taking time to understand local customs in each destination can greatly improve your overall travel experience.

 Related Articles